LAHSHackClub/python-tutorial/README.md

 You cannot add integers and strings together, only integers to integers, and strings to strings.
 Adding (concatenating) strings will only put them together into one string, not combine them.

 #### Good job on your first lesson!
-We will learn the input commands next week and do our first project!
+We will learn about number/string operators and more about the boolean type next week!